 Benaki Museum Pireos, Athens Get Directions

-The exhibition, opening at the Benaki Museum Pireos in June 2019, will focus on the city of Athens and its constantly evolving artistic landscape, which is host to countless artist-run initiatives and exhibition spaces, cross-disciplinary happenings and collaborations, and a dauntless energy that has enticed many non-Greek artists to relocate and call Athens home.
-Featuring over thirty artists of all ages and nationalities, working across all mediums, the exhibition will offer a portrait of a city with an artistic dynamism that continues to unfold as artists seek new models for creative output and exchange.
+The exhibition, which opened at the Benaki Museum Pireos in June 2019, focuses on the city of Athens and its constantly evolving artistic landscape, which is host to countless artist-run initiatives and exhibition spaces, cross-disciplinary happenings and collaborations, and a dauntless energy that has enticed many non-Greek artists to relocate and call Athens home.
+Featuring over thirty artists of all ages and nationalities, working across all mediums, the exhibition offers a portrait of a city with an artistic dynamism that continues to unfold as artists seek new models for creative output and exchange.

-The exhibition will be accompanied by a fully illustrated catalogue, designed by An Art Service, featuring an essay by the curators as well as texts by Nadja Argyropoulou, Danai Giannoglou, Delia Gonzalez, and Theophilos Tramboulis.
-Their contributions aim to collectively establish a resource on Athens’s multifaceted art scene—from underground happenings and activist orientations, to the rise of artist-run spaces, and the critical realm of self-published art zines and journals.
+The exhibition is accompanied by a fully illustrated catalogue, designed by An Art Service, featuring an essay by the curators as well as texts by Nadja Argyropoulou, Danai Giannoglou, Delia Gonzalez, and Theophilos Tramboulis.
+Their contributions aim to collectively establish a resource on Athens’s multifaceted art scene—from underground happenings and activist orientations to the rise of artist-run spaces and the critical realm of self-published art zines and journals.